Lillebil Ibsen

-Lillebil Ibsen (née Sofie Parelius Monrad Krohn) (6 August 1899 – 12 August 1989) was a Norwegian dancer and actress.
+Lillebil Ibsen (born Sofie Parelius Monrad Krohn, 6 August 1899 – 22 August 1989) was a Norwegian dancer and actress.

 Personal life

 Lillebil was born in Kristiania, as the daughter of engineer Georg Monrad Krohn and actress Gyda Martha Kristine Andersen (later Gyda Christensen).
 She married pilot and film director Tancred Ibsen on 25 August 1919.
 Their son Tancred Ibsen Jr., born in 1921, was a Norwegian diplomat.

 Career

 Lillebil Ibsen took ballet lessons at an early age with her mother, who was a professional choreographer and ballet instructor.
 She made her début as a dancer at Nationaltheatret in 1911, in the ballet pantomime Prinsessen på erten, an adaptation of the story The Princess and the Pea by Hans Christian Andersen.
 She then studied ballet with Hans Beck in Copenhagen, and later with Russian choreographer Mikhail Fokine.
 She started performing in Berlin under supervision of Max Reinhardt when she was sixteen years old, and played leading roles in Reinhardt's pantomimes Die Schäferin, Lillebils Hochzeitsreise, Prima Ballerina, Sumurun and Die grüne Flöte.
 She made her stage début as actress at Nationaltheatret in Kristiania in 1915, in the children's comedy Den uskikkelige lille prinsesse.

 Ibsen's first film role was in Sången om den eldröda blomman, in 1919.
 She made her début as a revue artist at Chat Noir in 1924.
 She worked at Det Nye Teater from 1929 to 1956, where she played classical comedy roles as well as a series of Ibsen characters, such as "Nora", "Mrs Alving" and "Gina Ekdal".
 From 1956 to 1969 Lillebil performed at Nationaltheatret, where she played both dramatic and comic roles.
 She also played for the television theatre Fjernsynsteatret.
 One of Lillebil's well known film roles was a stand-out performance in Arne Mattsson's cult mystery thriller Mannequin in Red (1958); where Ibsen played a notable supporting role as the fashion house mogul Thyra Lennberg.

 Ibsen authored a autobiography titled Det begynte med dansen.
 She was decorated Commander of the Royal Norwegian Order of St. Olav in 1969.
 She died in Oslo in 1989.